 A view of the Mount Rose Avenue, Interstate 83 construction project from a drone.

-Traffic near the Interstate 83 exit for Mount Rose Avenue will once again see some changes because of construction, according to a news release from the Pennsylvania Department of Transportation.
+New traffic patterns at the Mount Rose Avenue interchange with Interstate 83 will take effect this week, according to a news release from the Pennsylvania Department of Transportation.

-Within the next few weeks, northbound traffic will shift to the west, which will create a work zone on the east side of the highway, according to the transportation department.
+In the coming weeks, northbound I-83 traffic will be shifted to the west, which will create a work zone on the east side of the highway, the release states.

 Motorists are asked to be alert for the operations, to obey work signs and use caution when going through work zones.